WenXiangTsai/DM_CasePresentation/README.md

       - wordrecord_sort: list all combinations from high to low according to F1-score

 - Section 4: obesity status detection
-    -  Used to verify data and output judgment results
+    -  Enter the keywords to detect matches in data and output our judgment results
-    -  Enter the keywords used to verify the data
     ```
     obesity_wordset = {'obesity','obese','CHRONIC','dentition','ADVAIR','cerebrovascular'};
     ```